 How are you?
 I hope you and your loved ones are doing very well.

-Like for most of the independent musicians, music, and in my case – love for singing, has been a serious investment.
-I could easily say that singing, really, is the love of my life.
+Singing has been the love of my life.
 However, over the years of trying to keep the band together and doing everything I could, mostly on my own, I developed a lot of anxiety and felt that I couldn’t continue pursuing my love for singing and creating music, in the same way anymore.

 Living in the City of London for over a decade and a half, I learnt so much.
 And I believe that it was the struggle that taught me the most.
 I am in a much safer place now, but all this experience has taught me how important our well-being is, especially nurturing and caring, not only of our family and loved ones, but of ourselves too.
 I believe that they are the most important.

-From then, I wrote each day and the book started to shape during this time.
-A book of stories, journals and love letters, and my love for creative writing.
+From then, I wrote each day and the notebooks started to pile up.
+Notebooks of stories, journals and love letters.

 The feel of the manuscript, choosing beautiful words, the flow of creative ideas, is so rewarding and fulfilling.